 Utensils: 2 pots, cooking-spoon, spoon

-In a pan, heat the oil and fry the mince stir until done.
+In a deep lidded pan, heat the oil and fry the mince, stir until done.
 If the meat was frozen, make sure the meat is in small bits and cooked through thoroughly.

-After reaching the point that the meat lost every red and is through, start the spaghetti by first boiling a pot of water with a tablespoon of olive oil in it.
+After reaching the point that the meat lost every red and is through, start the spaghetti by first boiling water in a pasta pot with a tablespoon of olive oil in it.
 Once, the water is boiling reduce the heat to lowest, then add the spaghetti.
-Stir to make sure they are all separate and let sit until at preferred consistency.
+Stir with a cooking spoon to make sure they are all separate and let sit until at preferred consistency.

 Add while stirring in between, the finely diced onions, the squashed cloves of garlic, the pepper, dried basil, dried oregano, sweet paprika, mild chili, salt, a teaspoon of vegetable stock, the tomato paste and the cubed tomatoes.
 Depending on how runny you like your sauce add 190-300ml water.
 Let the sauce simmer on low heat for some time, then add your choice of vegetables.

 Serve with grated Parmesan or Edam cheese sprinkled on top.